-All physical therapists are prepared through education and experience to treat conditions, such as BHJS.
-However, when seeking a provider you may want to consider:
+All physical therapists are prepared through education and experience to treat conditions such as HSDs.
+When seeking a provider you may want to consider:

-- A physical therapist who is a board-certified clinical specialist, or who completed a residency or fellowship in physical therapy.
-This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.
+A physical therapist who is a board-certified clinical specialist, or who completed a residency or fellowship in orthopedic or pediatric physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your, or your child’s, condition.

-- A physical therapist who is well-versed in the treatment of BHJS or other joint disorders.
+A physical therapist who is well-versed in the treatment of hypermobility, chronic pain, or other connective tissue disorders.

 - Get recommendations from family, friends, or other health care providers.

-- Be prepared to describe your symptoms in as much detail as possible.
-Keeping a journal highlighting when you experience pain will help the physical therapist identify the best way of approaching care.
+Be prepared to describe your symptoms in as much detail as possible.
+Keep a journal of when you experience pain to help your physical therapist identify the best treatment options for you.

-The following articles provide some of the best scientific evidence for the treatment of BHJS.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for hypermobility joint disorders.
+They report recent research and provide information on the standards of practice in the United States and internationally.
+They link to a PubMed* abstract (which may offer free access to the full text) or other resources.
+You can read them to learn more or bring a copy to your health care provider.

 * PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.